Open PhD Positions

 • International Recognitions: The research work from the lab was recognized by several international research awards (e.g., best paper and presentation awards at robotics conferences, first prize in the MIT Enabling Society Tech Competition, finalist of the $1M Drones for Good Competition, and the winner of the North-American SAE AutoDrive Challenge six times).

-• Extensive Research Facilities: We are well equiped to support advanced robotics research (e.g., a robot hall with a motion capture system, platforms such as aerial swarms, mobile manipulators, robot arms, and ground vehicles, compute resources for simulations, data processing, and machine learning).
+• Extensive Research Facilities: We are well equipped to support advanced robotics research (e.g., a robot hall with a motion capture system, platforms such as aerial swarms, mobile manipulators, robot arms, and ground vehicles, compute resources for simulations, data processing, and machine learning).

 Data Protection Information

 When you apply for a position with the Technical University of Munich (TUM), you are submitting personal information.
-Please be take note of the Datenschutzhinweise gemäß Art.
+Please take note of the Datenschutzhinweise gemäß Art.
 13 Datenschutz-Grundverordnung (DSGVO) zur Erhebung und Verarbeitung von personenbezogenen Daten im Rahmen Ihrer Bewerbung (data protection information in accordance with Article 13 of the General Data Protection Regulation regarding the collection and processing of personal data in the context of your application).
 By submitting your application, you confirm that you have acknowledged the above data protection information of TUM.